High Frequency Compute

 SpamAssassin is an extremely versatile open source spam filtering technology for eliminating unsolicited emails (spam) from your incoming mail.
 Using a wide range of rules and filtering methods, it accurately detects spam emails.
 SpamAssassin does not require you to install any software on your computer.
 Instead, it runs on the server side, scanning and filtering email before it reaches your mailbox.
 It is the industry standard for filtering emails and has been voted by many as the #1 spam blocker on the market.

 It runs each email message through hundreds of tests that analyze headers, text, and HTML coding and checks domains and IP addresses against blocklists and filtering databases.
 When a message flunks a test, it scores points.
 If a message scores too many points, SpamAssassin marks it as spam.

 SpamAssassin uses a point based system called "hits" to label spam.
 It screens each incoming email message and assigns points to it based on its spam characteristics.
 These points adds up to the total spam score of the email.
 If the email exceeds spam score limit, it is flagged as spam.

 The lower the limit you set, the more email will be caught as spam.
 For example, a setting of 1 means that only one hit needs to be flagged against an email for it to be considered spam.
-If you set the score higher, more hits will be required on an email for it to be labeled as spam.
+If you set the score higher, more hits will be required on an email for it to be marked as spam.
 So, the lower the score, the more emails should be flagged as spam.